Installing Sonatype Nexus Repository Using the OpenShift Operator

 In the OpenShift UI, navigate to Workloads → StatefulSets.

-Delete the StatefulSet that is similar to "nxrm-ha-59-0-0-nexus repo-statefulset" (as shown in the example below) in order to apply the updated configuration.
+Delete the StatefulSet that is similar to "nxrm-ha-59-0-0-nexus repo-statefulset" (as shown in the example below) to apply the updated configuration.

 Note

-After the StatefulSet starts again, it will take few minutes for the pods to be active and running.
-Proceed to step 15 only after the pods are running.
+After the StatefulSet starts again, it will take a few minutes for the pods to be active and running.
+Proceed to the next step after the pods are running.